-If all goes as planned Gartbreck Distillery will become Islay's ninth distillery, but that was before Ardnahoe reveiled their plans.
-Conversion of the current farm-buildings, south of Bowmore on the shore of Loch Indaal, is planned to start in Spring 2016 while production will start in the Autumn of 2017.
-Gartbreck Distillery will produce 100% peated single malt whisky from its two fire-heated copper pot stills, which are unique to Islay.
-They anticipate that around 20% of the whisky produced will be made using Islay barley, with the remainder shipped over from mainland Scotland.
-The distillery, which will run six days a week, will produce an initial 60,000 litres of alcohol per year, and feature its own on-site floor maltings and kiln.
+If all went as planned Gartbreck Distillery could have become Islay's ninth distillery, but that was before Ardnahoe reveiled their plans.
+Conversion of the current farm-buildings at Arnahoe, south of Bowmore on the shore of Loch Indaal, is still planned but uncertain when this will happen following a dispute about ownership of land.
+In the original plans Gartbreck Distillery would produce 100% peated single malt whisky from its two fire-heated copper pot stills, which would be unique to Islay.
+They anticipated that around 20% of the whisky produced would be made using Islay barley, with the remainder shipped over from mainland Scotland.
+The distillery, which would run six days a week, could produce an initial 60,000 litres of alcohol per year, and feature its own on-site floor maltings and kiln.

 The Northern Distillery of Bunnahabhain at the Sound of Islay